Pricing and Policies

 If you are interested in one of our kittens or being added to the Notification list for when we have available kittens, please fill out our Kitten Inquiry Form after reading the terms below.

 If you'd like to be added to the Notification List, I will add you to my email list where you can be notified when kittens become available.
 We do ask that if you are no longer interested, that you please notify us.
 We spend a lot of time keeping our list up to date, and determining the availability of kittens based on what people tell us they are looking for.
-We sometimes allow deposits ahead of time to reserve a place in line for a pet kitten.
-Contact us for more information about the Waiting List.
+We sometimes allow deposits ahead of time to reserve a place in line for a pet kitten, though are not taking deposits at this time.

 Visits to our Home/Cattery - Unfortunately, I have heard too many horror stories from other breeders about allowing visitors into their homes.
 There are many illnesses that can come into our homes when visitors come to see if they are interested in a kitten.
 I am very concerned with the health of my cats and kittens and run many tests and screening prior to allowing a cat into my home.
 Kittens are highly susceptible to illness and don't even start to form their own immunities to the most common viruses until after their second vaccine and that is around 11-12 weeks old.
 By then, the kittens are reserved for their new homes and at pick-up time, the new owners are allowed to pick them up at my house.

 There are also many people who have had their houses have been broken into later, or they had kittens stolen.
 So, for the safety of my family and the health of my cats, I am unable to have visitors.
 I know this is not ideal for local people who are interested in a kitten.
 I do however sell my kittens to families that are all over the US, and have never had a conversation about how a kitten didn't mesh with the family as they had hoped it would.
-I also send photos, or videos about every two weeks, and have heard that the new families bond well with the kitten that way.
+I also send photos, or videos at least monthly, and have heard that the new families bond well with the kitten that way.
 Thank you for understanding.

 We are a small hobby breeder, our goal is to have the healthiest cats possible, and quality kittens.
 Raising healthy cats/kittens is very expensive (See the bottom of this page for info on that) & time consuming.
 I work full-time & have a family, this is my hobby, thank you for understanding.
 Our goal is to improve the breed, & we offer the kittens we don't keep, to loving homes & pay off some of the expenses in doing so.
 Our kittens come with an extensive health guarantee & are sold with a contact.
 All kittens are sold under a contract, view it here.
-Kittens are FIV/FeLV, PKD negative, & parents are scanned for HCM.
+Kittens are FIV/FeLV, PKD negative, & parents are tested for many illnesses and are regularly seen by a vet.
 Kittens are not available until around 12-14 weeks old.
 We selectively spay/neuter prior to placement.
-Pet kittens are $1800 & up.
+Pet kitten prices start at $1800.
 Kittens with Show Potential as a pet, are going to be more.
 Prices are based on pedigree, quality, & rarity in pattern color & eye-color.
 A deposit can be placed on a kitten that you would like to purchase to reserve it & hold it until they are old enough to be rehomed.
 The deposit is $500, & non-refundable.
 During this time, I am turning away many good homes, that are interested in the kitten.
 Make sure that you can meet this commitment of purchasing the kitten, before placing the deposit.
 I reserve the right to cancel the sale at anytime and will return the deposit if I cancel.

 Kittens Sold with Breeding Rights: